powerhome/oss-guide/docs/publishing/approval.md

 # Publishing Your Project: Step 2.
 Getting Approval

-The Power Software Development Review Board (SDRB) is here to help developers at Power prepare code for external publication, promote projects, and build open source communities.
+The Power Software Development Review Team (SDRT) is here to help developers at Power prepare code for external publication, promote projects, and build open source communities.
 Our process is designed to set your project up for success, and to comply with relevant company policies.
-In Step 1, we show you how to [prepare your project](../publishing/prepare.md) to request SDRB approval.
+In Step 1, we show you how to [prepare your project](../publishing/prepare.md) to request SDRT approval.
 This page highlights the questions we will review with you to secure an approval for your publication request.

 ## Prepare Your Project Information

-Include the answers to the following questions into a ticket assigned to the SDRB.
+Include the answers to the following questions into a ticket assigned to the SDRT.

  1. Provide a repo link for the project you want to publish.
  1. Provide us (or link to) open source dependencies (and their licenses).